IceDefcon/IceNET.DmaEngine/README.md

 It is still under developmen

-# To Compile
+To compile:

-make link
+	1. Compile assemblies: 		make link

-make
+	2. Compile the dma engine: 	make

 # ICE